 1952: Wilbur C. Wisnasky and his neighbor on Martin Avenue, Lehman Parker, built an eight-unit motel on the property.
 Mr. Wisnasky named these flat-roofed, concrete buildings “Wilbur's Motel,” and advertised his establishment with the slogan, "Come For A Season or Come For A Day."

 Spring of 1997: Jake Jacobs, Dave Cole, and Tommy Capers took to transforming the old E.E.
 Clement place into what came to be Ocean Springs' popular restaurant, The Porter House.

-We are excited to announce, we will expanding to include 5 additional guest suites and a craft cocktail & wine bar.
-Scheduled completion will be June of 2018.
+June 2018: We expanded to include 5 additional guest suites and The Wilbur, a craft cocktail & wine bar.